thestackcollective/curriculum-site/module2/projects/little_shop/back_end_requirements.md

 * return a single object, if found
 * return the first object in the database in case-insensitive alphabetical order if multiple matches are found
-  * e.g., if "Ring World" and "Turing" exist as merchant names, "Ring World" would be returned, even if "Turing" was created first
+  * e.g., if "Ring World" and "TheStackCollective" exist as merchant names, "Ring World" would be returned, even if "TheStackCollective" was created first
 * allow the user to specify a 'name' query parameter:
   * for merchants, the user can send `?name=ring` and it will search the `name` field in the database table
   * for items, the user can send `?name=ring` and it will search the `name` field in the database table
   * the search data in the `name` query parameter should require the database to do a case-insensitive search for text fields
-    * e.g., searching for 'ring' should find 'Turing' and 'Ring World'
+    * e.g., searching for 'ring' should find 'TheStackCollective' and 'Ring World'
 * allow the user to send one or more price-related query parameters, applicable to items only:
   * `min_price=4.99` should look for anything with a price equal to or greater than $4.99
   * `max_price=99.99` should look for anything with a price less than or equal to $99.99